Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in 10 of their past 10 games and have won seven of those contests.

-- In their last 10 games with a total, the Rays and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Rays and their opponents have combined to eclipse the total five times.

 Rays Betting Records & Stats

+- The Rays were defeated in the one game they played as the underdog this season.

+- Tampa Bay has played as an underdog of +100 or more once this season and lost that game.

-- Based on this game's moneyline, the Rays have an implied win probability of 65.5%.
+- The Rays have an implied victory probability of 50% according to the moneyline set for this matchup.

-- In the 33 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 18 times (18-12-3).
+- Games involving Tampa Bay have gone over the total set by oddsmakers in 18 of 34 chances this season.

+- The Rays have been perfect against the spread this season, going 4-0-0.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.